aequitas-aod/aequitas-home/docs/source/usecase-s2-disadvantaged-students.rst

 Methodology Overview
 ~~~~~~~~~~~~~~~~~~~~

 The TAIRA framework is a 7-step methodology to evaluate whether an AI system should be developed and whether it is trustworthy.
-It aims to answer “question zero” in AI: not only how, but if AI should be used.
+It aims to answer “question zero” in AI: not only how, but if AI should be used [1]_ .
 TAIRA is applied in the early scoping phase of the AI lifecycle and integrates ethical, legal, and socio-technical perspectives.

 The steps include: